-In financial year 2020, 2021 and the first quarter of 2022 the Group applied for the "Temporary Emergency Bridging Measure for Sustained Employment" (NOW) as installed by the Dutch Government (reference is made to Note 25), made use of the possibility to delay payment of taxes (reference is made to Note 5) and received a Dutch State support package in 2020.
+In financial years 2020, 2021 and the first quarter of 2022 the Group applied for the "Temporary Emergency Bridging Measure for Sustained Employment" (NOW) as installed by the Dutch Government (reference is made to Note 25).
+April 2023 KLM filed the last NOW period related to the first quarter 2022.
+Per December 31, 2023 all NOW related amounts have been settled.
+In addition KLM made use of the possibility to delay payment of taxes (reference is made to Note 5) and received a Dutch State support package in 2020.
 The amounts drawn under this package in 2020 have been repaid in the first half year of 2022.
 As per June 30, 2022 no amounts have been drawn (reference is made to Note 14 Other financial liabilities).